TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

-<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-WXQLFC9" height="0" width="0" style="display:none;visibility:hidden"></iframe>Skip to main content \* Due to circumstances outside of our control you could potentially see impacts to deliveries. \* Thrive in the sun with styles made for summer. shop new arrivals Buckle has begun to open our stores.
+<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-WXQLFC9" height="0" width="0" style="display:none;visibility:hidden"></iframe>Skip to main content \* Due to circumstances outside of our control you could potentially see impacts to deliveries. \* Ready to wear in-season markdowns at up to 75% off. shop now Buckle has begun to open our stores.
 Find Your Store for up-to-date information.
-EXCLUSIVE styles that will keep you living your best styled life.
-Save on our Gimmicks Collection

 *   United States
 *   FIND A STORE
 *   800.607.9788

+*   Buckle has begun to open our stores.
+Find Your Store for up-to-date information.
+*   \* Due to circumstances outside of our control you could potentially see impacts to deliveries. \*
+*   Ready to wear in-season markdowns at up to 75% off. shop now
+*   Buckle has begun to open our stores.
+Find Your Store for up-to-date information.
-\* Due to circumstances outside of our control you could potentially see impacts to deliveries. \*
+*   \* Due to circumstances outside of our control you could potentially see impacts to deliveries. \*

 *   Women
 *   Men